Jonesey13/workshop-7-test/during_workshop_7.md

 ### (Stretch goal) Slack notifications
 To make sure people are aware when there are issues with the build, it can be useful to send a slack notification at the end of the workflow.

+**Before attempting this step please create your own personal slack workspace.
+This is free and can be setup [here](https://slack.com/create).**

 1. Add a slack notification at the end of the workflow.
 To make this work you will need to use the slack app [incoming webhooks](https://softwire.slack.com/apps/A0F7XDUAZ-incoming-webhooks?next_id=0), make sure this has been installed in the slack workspace you're using.
 2. Make the workflow post a different message if the workflow failed, so that it's obvious if the workflow failed.
 3. Make the workflow post a different message if the workflow was cancelled.